NICOLASEMERIAU/BileMo/README.md

 composer install
 ```

-* Create your database and your first fixtures with orders from the container www_docker_symfony
+* Create your database and your first fixtures with orders from the container www_docker_symfony_bilemo
 ```sh
 php bin/console doctrine:database:create
 ```